koda86/floa/man/floa_doc.md

 - ROISLIEN : Pointwise Limits of Agreement by Røislien et al. (2012)
 - BOOT : Bootstrapped functional prediction bands (Lenhoff et al., 1999; Olshen, Biden, Wyatt, & Sutherland, 1989; Sutherland et al., 1988)

-In order for the subscripts/functions to run succesfully,
+The limits in each method are calculated

-The precast sample data sets are provided as long data formats.
-When using own data sets, please make sure to provide the same data format.
+If you are interested in reproducing the results of the paper, please open the parent script 'main.R' and read the instruction in the section **Main script** below.

-For the scripts to run out of the box, data objects need to have five columns:
+In order for the subscripts/functions to run succesfully, data sets need to be long format data obejcts with five columns:

 1. device (character, has to be named "ONE" and "TWO")
 2. subjectID (integer, 1 to number of subjects)